-With the strength of his front legs, the turtle uses his unique transportation to move around inside and outside.
+With the strength of his front legs, the turtle used his unique transportation to move around inside and outside.
 The design allows him to exhibit natural behaviors, such as fully closing his shell if he feels threatened.

-"Turtles heal much slower than mammals and birds, since their metabolism is slower So, this turtle will likely use his LEGO® wheelchair through the winter and into the spring until all of the fragments have fused together and the shell has completely healed," said Dr. Bronson.
+"Turtles heal much slower than mammals and birds, since their metabolism is slower so, this turtle used his LEGO® wheelchair through the winter and into the spring of 2019 until all of the fragments were fused together and the shell was almost completely healed," said Dr. Bronson.
+"He needed additional time to fully heal, but we were able to take the wheelchair device off him.
+We kept him at the Hospital and continued to monitor his progress, giving him ample exercise time to strengthen his legs in preparation for release."